 (2) Ability to detect conditions that could result in cave-ins, failures in protective systems, hazardous atmospheres, and other hazards including those associated with confined spaces; and c.
-When persons for the purpose of inspection/testing will be in or around an excavation that is between 6 ft (1.8 m) and 20 ft (6.1 m) deep, that has vertical face leading edge fall exposure (sides have not been laid back), or that contains hazards (e.g., impalement hazards, hazardous substances), they shall be provided with fall protection per Section 21.
+When persons for the purpose of inspection/testing will be in or around an excavation that is deeper than 6 ft (1.8 m) but less than 20 ft (6.1 m) or that contains hazards (e.g., impalement hazards, hazardous substances), they shall be provided with fall protection per Section 21.